 1.55 – Moderately Active (Moderate exercise 3-5 days/week)

 1.72 – Very Active (Hard exercise 6-7 days/week)

 1.90 – Extremely Active (Twice-daily exercise & physical job)

-Number of calories you should consume per day.
+Equals: Number of calories you should consume per day.

 The Best Workout To Boost Your Metabolism:

-Fire up your body’s furnace with a lifting circuit that has eight to 12 exercises requiring flexion and extension, says Dr James Churilla, a physical activity epidemiologist.
+Fire up your body’s furnace with a lifting circuit that has 8 to 12 exercises requiring flexion and extension, says Dr James Churilla, a physical activity epidemiologist.
 Do two or three sets of 10 to 15 reps each, lifting 60 to 80% of your one-rep max.
 Keep switching muscle groups and don’t rest between exercises.